Dintero/dintero-ios-native-example/README.md

 ## Creating a payment session for apple pay

-Sample session request body, not that the `rerturn_url` must match the app url namespace, and that `initial_recipient=merchant` must be set if the link in the session payment response should be followed.
+Sample session request body, not that the `return_url` must match the app url namespace, and that `initial_recipient=merchant` must be set if the link in the session payment response should be followed.